Smart devices are taking over the world.

 They take the current readings and compare them against the previous month’s readings.
 The difference between the two readings indicates your total usage for the month, and you’re billed accordingly.

-Until recently, utility companies had to send their staff to individual homes every month to physically read the respective meters.
-Now, however, most companies have adopted smart meters that can automatically transmit usage information back to the supplier.
+Until recently, utility and power companies had to send their staff to individual homes every month to physically read the old analog meters.
+Not now, thanks to smart meters.

 Most parts of Europe have already implemented this new system.
-In the US, however, the uptake isn’t as widespread, although there are lots of areas that already have them.
+In the US, however, the uptake isn’t as widespread, although many areas already have them.

 Additionally, some people express privacy concerns – you can see when appliances are being used (or not).